 To make money, it must generate ad clicks.
 To get Google Ad clicks, it needs a lot of traffic.
 And at the bottom of this motivation funnel, to get traffic, it needs to be trusted.

-Google’s motivation in filtering out fake news is to increase public trust.
+Google’s motivation in filtering out fake news is to increase public opinion or public trust.

 In line with this motivation, it took a couple of important actions.

 First, Google added new “fact checking” systems to its search engine and News results.
-Only reputable, vetted sources are included in its roundup of News stories.
-Additionally, some stories in some regions have a “fact check” label, which identifies disputed claims and/or supports controversial claims with evidence from third-party sites.
+Only reputable, vetted sources are included in its roundup of news organizations or News stories.
+Additionally, some stories in some regions have a “fact check” label, which identifies disputed claims and supports controversial claims with evidence from third-party sites.
 These are designed to improve user awareness and knowledge, while simultaneously making the News section seem more credible.

-Second, Google (along with other major tech platforms) cracked down on known sources of fake news.
+Second, Google (along with other major tech social media platforms and media outlets) cracked down on known sources of fake news.
 While stating a controversial opinion and even outright lying aren’t a direct violation of Google’s terms of service, spammy and low-quality content are violations of those terms.
 In line with these quality standards, Google has been known to penalize, derank, and sometimes even delist known fake news sites from its search results.

 How can this possibly benefit your SEO strategy?